maninruins/maninruins.github.io/_posts/2017-10-24-stop-we-need-a-photo-of-this.markdown

 ---
 layout: post
-title:  “Stop!
-We need a photo of this“
+title:  "Stop!
+We need a photo of this"
 date:   2017-10-24 20:28:00 -0400
 categories: adventure bikes
 ---